-&lt;sup>13 IAD Tab, email from HMS to Appellant titled "Updated 2023 IBQ Allocation Determination" (Dec.
-20, 2022).
+&lt;sup>13 IAD Tab, email from HMS to Appellant titled "Updated 2023 IBQ allocation determination letter" (Dec.
+20, 2022)

-&lt;sup>15 IAD Tab, IAD 2.
+&lt;sup>15 Id.; IAD Tab, IAD 2.

-Longline category quota, which equated to pounds of IBQ allocation.
-16, 17 IAD 2 adjusted Vessel's 2023 IBQ allocation from pounds of ATL IBQ and pounds of GOM IBQ to pounds of ATL IBQ and pounds of GOM IBQ.
+of the Longline category quota, which equated to pounds of IBQ allocation.
+16, 17 IAD 2 adjusted Vessel's IBQ allocation from pounds of ATL IBQ and pounds of GOM IBQ, and indicated that Vessel's IBQ share was comprised of percent ATL and percent GOM shares.
 18 IAD 2 reflected no change from IAD 1, however, in the distribution of Vessel's total eligible sets during the qualifying period.
 19

-On January 31, 2023, Appellant filed a written appeal of IAD 2.
-In his appeal, Appellant asserts Vessel had eligible sets in addition to those listed in IAD 2 "that were not recorded through the VMS system that NMFS may have used as [a] benchmark."
-Appellant maintains that the additional IBQ quota derived from these additional eligible sets would make it "less likely" that Vessel would need to lease additional IBQ in order to continue fishing.
+On February 3, 2023, Appellant filed a written appeal of IAD 2.
+In his appeal, Appellant asserts Vessel had eligible sets in addition to those listed in IAD 2 "that were not recorded through the 'VMS' system, and should be recorded in the HMS [l]ogbook system."
+Appellant maintains that the additional IBQ quota derived from these additional eligible sets would potentially reduce the amount of quota that Vessel would have to lease, or permit Vessel to continue fishing if no quota is available to lease.
+Regarding the discrepancy between Appellant's records and the VMS data, Appellant states that "satellite or equipment glitches can effect and result readings."
+Appellant adds that "[o]ver the past years we have no idea what the actual readings have been, and no background record."

 In support of his appeal letter, Appellant provided his handwritten calculations of Vessel's eligible ATL and GOM sets from November 1, 2019, to October 31, 2022.
 According to Appellant's calculations, Vessel had a total of eligible sets during the qualifying period-GOM sets and ATL sets in 2019, GOM sets and ATL sets in 2020, GOM sets and ATL sets in 2021, and GOM sets and ATL sets in 2022.
+In addition, Appellant provided some of Vessel's 2021 Atlantic Highly Migratory Species logbook trip summary forms and 2021 Pelagic longline observer trip summary log forms.